nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 ### Baselines
 To allow the user focus on the tracking problem, we release object detections from state-of-the-art methods as listed on the [detection leaderboard](https://www.nuscenes.org/object-detection).
-We thank Alex Lang (Aptiv), Benjin Zhu (Megvii) and Andrea Simonelli (Mapillary) for providing these.
+We thank Alex Lang (Motional), Benjin Zhu (Megvii) and Andrea Simonelli (Mapillary) for providing these.
 The use of these detections is entirely optional.
 The detections on the train, val and test splits can be downloaded from the table below.
 Our tracking baseline is taken from *"A Baseline for 3D Multi-Object Tracking"* \[2\] and uses each of the provided detections.